Are Walmart Tires Good? Everything to Know Before You Buy

 Are Walmart Tires Good Quality?

 Walmart tires are safe to drive on.
 Most have solid mileage warranties.
-There are plenty of brand name options to choose from.
+There are plenty of name-brand options to choose from.
 Are Walmart tires good?
-It seems like the answer is yes.
-As long as you drive a standard car and don’t expect the best quality, they’ll work just fine.
+The answer is yes.
+As long as you drive a standard car and don’t expect the best quality, they should work just fine.

 Check out what real customers say if you don’t want to take it from us.
 You’ll probably be able to find praise and complaints about the exact tire you want to buy.
 Almost every single tire Walmart sells has at least a handful of reviews.
 Surprisingly, most are positive.

-For example, the Solar 4XS + 225/65R17 102H tire has a 4.4 out of 5 rating despite being well under $100.
-Interestingly enough, the one-star reviews focus on bad customer service, unreasonably lengthy installations or unexpected order cancellations — not the tire’s quality.
+For example, the Solar 4XS + 225/65R17 102H tire has a 4.3 out of 5 rating, despite being well under $100.
+Interestingly enough, the one-star Walmart reviews focus on unreasonably lengthy tire installations, bad customer service or unexpected order cancellations — not the tire’s quality.

 Are Off-Brand Tires any Good?

-While off-brand tires won’t blow up on the highway and are safe to drive on, they might ride worse than more expensive versions.
-Also, there’s a chance they’ll perform poorly in slick conditions.
+Off-brand products are safe to drive on, but typically ride worse than more expensive versions.
+For example, many say Douglas tires are too loud, while critics warn against those made by Lionhart due to terrible wear resistance.
+Also, they’re more likely to perform poorly in slick conditions.
 Not cheaping out on tires is a good rule of thumb for any driver.

 Should You Buy Tires from Walmart?